 DragonPass - Chinese Lounge Program

 Priority Pass is a well-known airport lounge membership program for business and private travellers.
-It comes along with many credit cards but it can also be bought separately.
-Priority Pass has a significant competitor that is called DragonPass.
-Instead of obtaining the most popular membership, it is good to evaluate also the other options.
+It comes along with many credit cards, especially American Express cards, but it can also be bought separately.
+There is a significant Chinese alternative for Priority Pass called DragonPass.
+Instead of obtaining the most popular membership, it is good to evaluate the other options too.
+LoungeKey is a third well-known lounge membership program.

 In another review, we have evaluated if Priority Pass is worth the money.

 There is one obvious similarity.
 Both products give admission to airport lounges worldwide.
-Also, both Priority Pass and DragonPass have three membership levels.
+Also, both Priority Pass and DragonPass have three membership levels which we introduce later in the article.

 Similar Extra Services